Remarks on groups of bundle automorphisms over the Riemann sphere: Parabolic groups and Bruhat decompositions for

 \section{Parabolic groups and Bruhat decompositions for $\GL(r,\CC)$}

 We will recall a few standard facts for convenience of the exposition.
 Further details of the general theory may be found in \cite{Bor69,FH91}.
-For any $r\geq 2$, let us consider an arbitrary partition $r=i_{1}+\dots + i_{s}$, which we will denote by $\lambda$.
-Such partition determines a parabolic subgroup $\mathrm{P}_{\lambda}\subset \GL(r,\CC)$, consisting of block-lower triangular matrices for which the $jk$-th block (for $j\geq k$) is of size $i_{j}\times i_{k}$.
-Any parabolic subgroup of $\GL(r,\CC)$ is conjugated to one of the former.
+For any $r\geq 2$, let $V$ be a complex $r$-dimensional vector space.
+For any partition $r=i_{1}+\dots + i_{s}$, which we will denote by $\lambda$, let $F_{\lambda}$ be a generalized flag